vinc3m1/android-segmentedradiobutton/README.md

 Known Issues
 ------------

-* SegmentedRadioImageButton currently uses a custom implemented scaleType similar to CENTER_INSIDE and doesn't repsect padding values.
+* SegmentedRadioImageButton currently uses a custom implemented scaleType similar to CENTER_INSIDE and doesn't respect padding values.
 If anyone wants to extend the onDraw method to do so, that would be much appreciated.

 * RadioGroup has a bug that calls onCheckedChangedListener multiple times when you use clearCheck() or check() programmatically.
 See [this](http://stackoverflow.com/questions/4519103/error-in-androids-clearcheck-for-radiogroup) for more info.